AhmadSavaiz03/restaurant_webscraping/README.md

 Building on this success, I am now contributing to the development of a machine-learning model to analyze these images and create structured data more efficiently.
 This ongoing work exemplifies my commitment to continuous learning and applying my technical skills to diverse, real-world problems.

-The main program is dynamic_webscraper.py and I have also uploaded a part of the results.
+The main program is dynamic_webscraper.py and I have also uploaded a part of the results Abu Dhabi Menus.